virgesmith/pico-crypto-key/README.md

 ## PIN protection

 The device is protected with a PIN, the salted hash of which is read from flash memory.
-Before first use (or a forgotten PIN), a hash must be written to flash (press BOOTSEL when connecting):
+Before first use (or a forgotten PIN), a hash must be written to flash (press `BOOTSEL` when connecting):

 ```sh
 picobuild reset-pin /path/to/RPI-RP2
 ```

 If the device LED is flashing after this, the reset failed - the flash memory may be worn.
 Otherwise now reinstall the crypto key image as above.
-The pin will then be "pico", and it can be changed (see below).
+The pin will then be "pico", and it can be changed - see the [example](#change-pin).

-The python interface will first check for an env var `PICO_CRYPTO_KEY_PIN` and fall back to a prompt if this is not present.
+The python driver will first check for an env var `PICO_CRYPTO_KEY_PIN` and fall back to a prompt if this is not present.

 (NB for the tests to run, the env var *must* be set)